ClaudiuPapasteri/cpapasteri.github.io/content/home/blank.md

 <!-- &ensp; -->
 &ensp;

-I blog about the things I learn or experiment with, mainly psychology and R related topics.
+I blog about the things I learn or experiment with, mainly psychology and technology related topics.

+Many of my posts focus on statistics and the R language, adhering to https://www.r-bloggers.com guidelines.

 I will also periodically post course materials for subjects I teach at the University.